jezzsantos/queryany/samples/ri/README.md

-This layer contains the **Transaction Scripts/Application Layer/Domain Services:** classes that co-ordinate/orchestrate/manage/script your domain entities/valueobjects.
+This layer contains the **Transaction Scripts/Application Layer/Domain Services:** classes that co-ordinate/orchestrate/manage/script your aggregate root entities.

+The 'Application Layer' (in DDD parlance) or 'Interactor' (in Clean Architecture parlance) is used to coordinate the various domain entities and domain services that make up this particular application.
+Since this later exposes stateless "services", it orchestrates the domain entities, manages the persistence of them, and all interactions with infrastructure layers (ie. The Web, Persistence, External Services).

-These classes contain commands and queries.
+These classes contain commands and queries (as in CQRS).

 Commands essentially follow the same pattern: